 Will a microchip really make it more likely for me to get my pet back if it is lost?

 Without a doubt!
 It has been shown by studying animal shelters across 23 states that microchipped animals are substantially more likely to be reunited with their owners.
 In that study, microchipped stray dogs were returned to their owners at more than double the overall rate for all stray dogs (both microchipped and not microchipped).
 For stray cats, the difference in return rates was even more dramatic.

 For microchipped animals that weren’t returned to their owners, the most common reason was an incorrect or disconnected owner telephone number in the registry database.
 This highlights how important it is to register your pet’s chip, and keep your contact information up to date!

 What are some of the problems associated with microchips?
 How common are they?

 The British Small Animal Veterinary Association (BSAVA) maintains a database of adverse reactions to microchips.
 Since the database was started in 1996, over 4 million animals have been microchipped and only 391 adverse reactions have been reported.
-Of these reactions, migration of the microchip from its original implantation site is the most common problem reported.
-Other problems, such as failure of the microchip, hair loss, infection, swelling, and tumor formation, were reported in much lower numbers.
+Of these reactions, migration of the capsule from its original implantation site is the most common problem reported.
+Other problems, such as failure of the device, hair loss, infection, swelling, and tumor formation, were reported in much lower numbers.